squidfunk/mkdocs-material/docs/plugins/optimize.md

   - optimize
 ```

-The built-in optimize plugin is included with Material for MkDocs and doesn't
+The optimize plugin is built into Material for MkDocs and doesn't need to be
+installed.

-need to be installed.
-However, in order to optimize all media files, it's
+However, in order to optimize all media files, it's necessary to install the
-necessary to install the dependencies for [image processing], if they're
+dependencies for [image processing], if they're not already available on your
-not already available on your system.
-The linked guide includes instructions
+system.
+The linked guide includes instructions for several operating systems
-for several operating systems and mentions some alternative environments.
+and mentions some alternative environments.

   [optimize]: optimize.md
   [built-in plugins]: index.md